ALOHA!

 The second easiest white sand beach to access that’s a part of the state park.
 It’s a partly dirt road to get to Mahaiula Beach.

-See more pictures of this Big Island activity.
+See more pictures of Mahaiula Beach.

 41. Makalawena Beach